zysxmu/LTS/README.md

-# SpQAT
-Code for the reviewing process of CVPR 2023 submission 12240.
+# code of Exploiting the Partly Scratch-off Lottery Ticket for Quantization-Aware Training.

 It contains the related code of experiments on  CIFAR100/10 and ImageNet datasets.

-The training code of the detection task will be released publicly after publication.

 ## Environments